A little history of Miséricorde chapel in Nice

-In the past, the church was called "chapel of St-Gaetan", named after Gaetan de Thiene, an Italian monk who founded the Théatins' order.
-Those Théatins raised the chapel in 1736, based on plans by Italian architect Guarini.
+In the past, the church was called "chapel of St-Gaetano", named after Gaetano di Thiene, an Italian monk who founded the Theatines order.
+Those Theatines raised the chapel in 1736, based on plans by Italian architect Guarini.

-Transformed into a warehouse during the French Revolution then into a theatre, it became chapel de la Miséricorde (Mercy) in 1828, when the brotherhood of Black Penitents moved in.
+Transformed into a warehouse during the French Revolution then into a theatre, it became chapelle de la Miséricorde (Mercy) in 1828, when the brotherhood of Black Penitents moved in.

 Black Penitents?
 Yes, in Nice, we have 4 kind of brotherhoods: